ipfs-inactive/blog/content/post/095-road-to-dht.md

 Testground gave us the tools to do _data-driven development_ in our DHT rewrite.
 It also helped us in other parts of the IPFS 0.5.0 release: like prototyping new potential solutions, comparing potential fixes against each other, and stress-testing the edge cases and upgrade process.
 The repeatability and introspection Testground gave us was _critical_ to accelerating our development velocity to reliably improve IPFS.

-We’re excited to share this tool with others as well, to benchmark and evaluate their p2p networks.
+With the [launch of Testground v0.5](https://blog.ipfs.io/2020-05-06-launching-testground/), we’re excited to share this tool with others as well to benchmark and evaluate their p2p networks.
 [Start using Testground today!](https://docs.testground.ai/)

 ## Now for the “fix”